 Does your dog jump all over people?
 For children this can be terrifying, especially when the dog knocks them down.
-For adults, it can be obnoxious!
-For you the owner it can be embarrassing or put you at risk and an expensive fine.
+Adults can find it obnoxious!
+You the owner may find it embarrassing and risky.

 When dogs greet each other, they do so face-to-face.
 This is common etiquette between dogs.
 The problem arises when a dog offers this as a form of greeting to a human.
 You as a pet parent must teach your dog that what is acceptable in the dog world is not acceptable in the human world.